Cornell-CS5454-Fall2014/i-am-here-server/README.md

 * **PUT** /occupancy/*:id*/update
     - Update an occupancy entry.
 The *:id* segment of the URI must be the id of a valid occupancy entry.
     - An entry that does not get updated for more than 30 minutes will be considered to have already departed the place.
-    - Return "Succeed", or 404 when the given id is invalid.
+    - Return "Succeed!", or 404 when the given id is invalid.
 * **PUT** /occupancy/*:id*/depart
     - Set an occupancy entry to be "departed".
 The *:id* segment of the URI must be the id of a valid occupancy entry.
-    - Return "Succeed", or 404 when the given id is invalid.
+    - Return "Succeed!", or 404 when the given id is invalid.
 * **GET** /history
     - Return all occupancy entries.
+* **GET** /image/*:id:*
+    - Return the image of the given image id.
+The returned content-type is "image/jpeg"

 # What an "I am here" mobile app should do?

-An "I am here" mobile app is responsible to submit an occupancy entry when the user enters Cornell Tech, and update it at least every 30 minutes when the user still is at the place.
+An "I am here" mobile app is responsible to submit an occupancy entry when the user enters Cornell Tech, and update it at least every 30 minutes while the user stay at Cornell Tech.
 When the user leaves Cornell Tech, the app should set the entry to be "departed."

 # TODO

 * Do not return id's in the GET /occupancy and GET /history APIs.
-* Allow uploading profile images.
+* ~~Allow uploading profile images.~~